ARCTIC AKITAS KENNEL IN FAIRBANKS ALASKA

 I never showed her (she was AKC), but she knew she was gorgeous!

-We usually have a few litters every year, so our 'Currently Available' page often for updates.
+We usually have a few litters every year, so check our 'Currently Available' page often for updates.
 We produce litters of both American Akitas, Japanese Akita Inus, as well as litters that blend the two types, aka "Tweenies".
 Tweenie Akitas are a mix of American and Japanese Akita - which is a controversial topic, but since all Akitas originated from the Japanese Akita Inu, there are also some breeders who believe in combining both types, to produce the BEST Akitas.
 I believe that a dog should be measured by its looks (Akita "type"), health, soundness and temperament.
 I strive to produce Akitas with traits characteristic of the original Snow Country Dog of old Japan.
 Check out the book, "Dog Man" - a must read for potential buyers!

 We hope to see you again!
 Check back later for new updates to our website.
 There's much more to come!